NMS Delfinul: Patrol 3

-On 20 August, on the way home (four miles off Constanţa), she fought the only submarine vs submarine engagement of the Black Sea naval war.
+On 20 August, on the way home (four miles off Constanța), she fought the only submarine vs submarine engagement of the Black Sea naval war.
 At 12:08 pm, the Soviet M-class submarine M-33 launched a torpedo at her, which missed.
 Delfinul swiftly counterattacked with her twin 13mm machine gun, causing the Soviet submarine to submerge and retreat.

 Patrol 4

 The 4th patrol (3–19 September) took Delfinul deeper in enemy-controlled waters.
 This time, the chance to attack surface vessels really presented itself.
-After spotting two convoys which Delfinul couldn't follow, on the 9 September, at 9:35, it was detected on the surface by a cruiser, which Căpitan (USN rank - Lieutenant) Corneliu Lungu identified as the Soviet cruiser Komintern.
-The submarine carefully maneuvered because of the underwater rocks.
+After spotting two convoys which Delfinul couldn't follow, on 9 September, at 9:35, it was detected on the surface by a cruiser, which Căpitan (USN rank – Lieutenant) Corneliu Lungu identified as the Soviet cruiser Komintern.
+The submarine carefully manoeuvred because of the underwater rocks.
 In the following days, the submarine had some chances of attack but the rough seas made it impossible.
 On 10 September, the submarine got into firing range of a two-ship convoy 20 nmi west of Cape Otrishenok, but the charge of an escort vessel forced Căpitan Lungu to submerge and lose contact.
 Another chance presented itself on 16 September at 5:05 west of Novorosiisk, in the form of a Russian tanker and its escort.
 But the escort spotted the periscope.
 When they raised the periscope again, the CO saw that the escort called for help so he submerged and left the area, following the directive to take no chances with the escorts.
 On 17 September, it took a course for Constanța, and, on the way back, it was spotted by several Russian hydroplanes and even depth charged by a patrol craft.